Search Jobs:

 NHS Cancer targets work to 85% of patients to start their first cancer treatment for cancer within two months of an urgent GP referral.
 This timeframe is also applied to patients referred from an NHS cancer screening service however the operational threshold is set at 90%

-An NHS specialist cancer centre in Cardiff is looking for a Consultant in Clinical or Medical Oncology with an interest in Breast cancer.
-The Oncology department comprises a team of consultants and is supported by a large team of middle-grade doctors.
+An NHS district general hospital in the North of Scotland is looking for a Consultant Clinical Oncologist with an interest in Lung, Head & Neck, or Breast cancer.
+The oncology department comprises a team of 7 consultants and is supported by a large team of middle grade doctors.
+This Clinical Oncology job is open to both international applications and UK-based doctors, though those with European Specialist or FRCR (or equivalent) are most encouraged to apply.

 JOB REQUIREMENTS AND DETAILS